blackhuntop/Ghost-Cve/README.md

     Settings Files:
         settings.json: Stores your GitHub token.
         last_search.json: Keeps track of the last search time.

-🤝 Contributing

-Wanna help out or have some suggestions?
-Drop us a line or send over your pull requests!
-📝 License

 This project is licensed under the MIT License.